mySites.guru

 Once minor-only updates are configured, mySites.guru keeps checking.
 The audit dashboard shows which sites have the correct setting, which have pending major updates, which have the auto-updater disabled entirely, and any sites where the configuration has drifted from what you set.

 Without that kind of visibility across your whole portfolio, you’re just hoping.
-Hoping every site still has the right setting, that no hosting migration reset it, and that nobody quietly changed it during a support ticket three months ago.
+Hoping every site still has the right setting, that no hosting migration reset it, and that nobody changed it during a support ticket three months ago.

 Further reading